muratk3n/thirdwave/en/README.md

 Vaccine 'jab' of UK english.. always makes me think someone got stabbed.

-But then vaccine 'shot' is similar.
+But then vaccine 'shot' is similarly martial.

 Americans like guns, Brits knives?